JeeWeetje/iot-workshop/Azure.md

 Follow these steps to create an Azure Event Hub which can pass large amounts of (transformed) messages to other services.

 1. On the left, select `Resource groups`.
-A List of resource groups is shown
+A list of resource groups is shown

     ![alt tag](img/azure-resource-groups.png)